Science Confirms: Coffee Can Add Years to Your Life

-In all five original blue zones areas, people drink up to two or three cups of black coffee per day!
+Most centenarians in blue zones regions drink up to two or three cups of black coffee per day!
 The American Heart Association found that consuming coffee, both caffeinated and decaf, was associated with a lower risk of total mortality.
 Other major studies confirm that coffee drinkers live longer than those who don’t drink it, and have lower risks of early death.

 Five science-backed ways coffee benefits life expectancy and overall health:

 1. It provides essential antioxidants.

 Coffee, similar to Cannonau wine from Sardinia, leafy green vegetables, and blueberries, contains polyphenols that are effective at neutralizing free radicals and helping to prevent some diseases.
 In a study published by The Journal of Nutrition, consumption of coffee, wine and vegetables reduced the risk of major chronic degenerative diseases.
 The antioxidant intake was most drastically affected by the intake of coffee.
 For most Americans, coffee provides more than just a jolt of energy — it’s where we get the majority of our daily antioxidants.

 There is a strong correlation between coffee and mood, particularly in women.
 In a study published by the Archives of Internal Medicine, researchers found that women who drank two to three cups of caffeinated coffee per day were 15 percent less likely to become depressed over a 10-year period.
 Studies published in the journal Psychiatric Services have shown that patients with depression die, on average, five years earlier than those without a depression diagnosis.
 They also report a loss of productive, healthy years.